Springfield race riot of 1908: William Donnegan

 The next evening, August 15, around 7:00pm, more militiamen arrived to maintain order.
-Curiosity seekers and tourists, who heard of the attacks, also came arrived in the city.
+Curiosity seekers and tourists, who heard of the attacks, also arrived in the city.
 A new mob, of about 1,000 whites, formed and approached the State Arsenal seeking to harm about 300 black residents who had taken refuge there.
 When confronted by a militiaman, the crowd splintered off and changed direction, with about 200 of them heading to southwest Springfield, an area where few black people lived.
 One of the black people who did live there was William K. H. Donnegan.

 Kentucky-born Donnegan was an 80-year-old black man, and former friend of Abraham Lincoln and General John M. Palmer.
 He had resided in Springfield about 60 years, was a cobbler, prominent in real estate, and well-respected.
 It is rumored he became wealthy by importing slave labor to Springfield, before The Civil War.
 After the War, he served as a middle man to whites in Springfield who sought to contract with newly freed labor.
 Though he would be criticized for procuring a system for these new black people, which greatly resembled slavery, Donnegan was responsible for bringing many of Springfield's initial black residents to the city.
 Because of this, some whites "blamed" him for the black population existing in Springfield.